-- 1. Must meet minimum admission standards for the nursing program. - 2.
-Must possess a grade of C or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA at time of transfer. - 3.
+- 1. Meet minimum admission standards for the nursing program. - 2.
+Possess a grade of C or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA at time of transfer. - 3.
 Dean/Director of previous nursing program must provide a letter of eligibility for progression in previous nursing program. - 4.
-Must comply with all program policy requirements at accepting institution. - 5.
+Comply with all program policy requirements at accepting institution. - 5.
 Complete at least 25% of the nursing program required courses for degree /certificate at the accepting institution. - 6.
-Must meet acceptability criteria for placement at clinical agencies for clinical experience. - 7.
+Meet acceptability criteria for placement at clinical agencies for clinical experience.

 Acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
-Meeting minimal standards does not guarantee acceptance. - 8.
+Meeting minimal standards does not guarantee acceptance.

 Student selection for transfer is based on GPA in nursing program required courses.